047: Art for Amateurs

 How it works

-I'll email you seven drawing exercises.
+I'll email you some prompts.

 You'll draw for 1-2 min per day.